 Source: Hopewell Brewing Co.

 About: Rob Whyte began brewing in his hometown of San Diego in the early 90s but by the time he and Jen Gratz-Whyte were married, his time making beer had all but went away.
 It was only Jen’s work schedule that changed the narrative.
-Jen, a Michigan native with a strong entrepreneurial spirit, took a position which required her spent to spend a considerable amount of time back in Michigan where her career had begun.
+Jen, a Michigan native with a strong entrepreneurial spirit, took a position that required her spent to spend a considerable amount of time back in Michigan where her career had begun.

 Rob and Jen found that their favorite breweries shared more in common than great beer.
 They all served as a gathering place where new and old friends could mingle and a sense of community could be felt by all.
 It was only natural then that they would decide to open Fort Myers Brewing Company in the community they call home, Gateway, and build a place for family (including the furry family members) with an open seating plan that helps strangers become friends.

 COVID 19 Plan: In the next couple of days, we’re going to launch what we’re calling internally a ‘community board’ where people can call and pre-buy beers for others, So if someone wants to call and buy 20 beers for 20 nurses, they can do that.
 Fort Myers is also turning to to-go orders and merch sales to support their hardworking team.
-Providing health insurance to their staff, including their bar staff, and they’re doing everything they can to make sure they continue to have that insurance, which means staff have to continue to be employed.
-They say “We're rotating through all of our staff for to-go beer, we're putting together a list of odd projects, and we're also selling t-shirts to raise money for them -- kind of like a tip, just something to boost their income in the meantime”
+Providing health insurance to their staff, including their bar staff, and they’re doing everything they can to make sure they continue to have that insurance, which means staff has to continue to be employed.
+They say “We're rotating through all of our staff for to-go beer, we're putting together a list of odd projects, and we're also selling t-shirts to raise money for the -- kind of like a tip, just something to boost their income in the meantime”

 Source: Fort Myers Brewing